abahmanem/near-node-setup-shardnet/tutorial/deploy-node.md

    Edit ~/.near/validator_key.json file and change the following :

-   - “account_id” : xxxx.factory.shardnet.near, where xxxx is the PoolName (abahmane our case)
+       1. “account_id” to xxxx.factory.shardnet.near, where xxxx is the Pool_Name (abahmane our case)
-   - private_key to secret_key
+       2. private_key to secret_key

   * Start the node